Giphy/GiphyAPI/README.md

 ## Get GIFs by ID Endpoint

 A multiget version of the get GIF by ID endpoint.
-In this case the IDs are feqkVgjJpYtjy and 7rzbxdu0ZEXLy
+In this case the IDs are feqkVgjJpYtjy and 7rzbxdu0ZEXLy.
+Note the additional user metadata attached to the document that describes the second GIF in the response, 7rzbxdu0ZEXLy.

     http://api.giphy.com/v1/gifs?api_key=dc6zaTOxFJmzC&ids=feqkVgjJpYtjy,7rzbxdu0ZEXLy